 Now if only I could find a way to be as motivated about having a clutter-free house or cooking.

 If you’ve made the decision to be active but lack motivation, maybe my tips below will help.
+Whether you need help on how to stay motivated to lose weight, build muscle, get more fit, or any other fitness goal, read on!

 Let’s get to it.